IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 `Deploy SageMaker model from Watson Studio & create endpoints`

 Navigate to the [sagemaker-model-deploy](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/sagemaker-model-deploy/RI-SageMaker-Deploy-Wstudio.ipynb) section and download the notebook `RI-SageMaker-Deploy-Wstudio.ipynb` into your local file system.
+You can upload the notebook into Watson studio as shown in step #5.
 This notebook built in Watson Studio uses SageMaker inbuilt modules (Linear Learner) to create a multiclass classifier model for prediction risk index per region.
 The Watson Studio notebook deploys the model in SageMaker platform and creates two endpoints with different methodologies for real-time scoring.
 Upload the notebooks into Cloud Pak for Data environment using Watson Studio as shown in previous step.

 ## 7. Setup Watson Open Scale for monitoring SageMaker endpoints